 Looking north from Tallon’s summit.
 Robertson Peak is in the foreground and the “The Dog”, Morin Peak, and the South Peak are in the background.
 The Piitaistakis Eagle Watch Site is to the left behind Robertson Peak and Bluff Mountain is in the distance left of centre.

 Looking northeast from Tallon’s summit.
-The Porcupine Hills are in the distance.
+Ky-es-kaghd-oghsuyiss (the Porcupine Hills) is in the distance.

-Looking east from Tallon’s summit toward the Old Man River Reservoir.
+Looking east from Tallon’s summit toward the Na-to-ke-okos (Old Man River) Reservoir.

 The wind on the summit was incredible.
 We stayed only a few minutes before retreating back down to the trees.